 Baking has always been my “thing.”
 I actually considered going to Culinary Arts School instead of medical school but decided that baking should continue to be my hobby rather than my profession.
 I am Egyptian and for many years I worked on improving my Egyptian pastries and publishing an Egyptian cookbook, “More Dining on the Nile.“

-So cake decorating turned into my obsession in August 2013 when I decided to step it up a notch for my daughter’s birthday cake.
-I took a couple of cake decorating classes here in Orlando with a great, patient teacher (http://www.jennytaycreations.com/) and I was off!
+However, cake decorating really launched my baking obsession to another level.
+In August 2013 I decided to step it up a notch for my daughter’s 8th birthday cake.
+Up until then, her birthday cakes were popped out of a Wilton mold and covered in buttercream.
+But that year I took a couple of cake decorating classes and that was it for me!
 I have done a lot of experimenting and researching since then with different media such as modeling chocolate and ganache and different buttercreams and, of course, different fondants.

 I still practice medicine and am a general pediatrician with Nemours’ Children’s Hospital in Orlando.
-I love taking care of children but the baking is my alone-time pleasure.
+I love taking care of other children during the day and my children in the evening but once the kids are asleep — its play time!

 Sally Elias Keszey